 - Fruit drinks, water, hot drinks will be available

-- Hot snacks will be available as well as sandwiches and fruit
+- Hot or cold snacks will be available as well as sandwiches and fruit

 - All students will be provided with a choice of menu that forms the basis for healthy eating.